simgrid/simgrid/docs/source/app_s4u.rst

          #include <simgrid/s4u/VirtualMachine.hpp>

       Note that there is no VirtualMachinePtr type, and that you cannot use the RAII idiom on virtual machines.
-There is no good reason for that and should change in the future.
+There is no good reason for that and could change in the future.

+      .. doxygenclass:: simgrid::s4u::VirtualMachine

+   .. group-tab:: Java

+      .. javaclass:: org.simgrid.s4u.VirtualMachine

    .. group-tab:: C